slatedocs/slate/source/includes/_introduction.md

 ?>
 ```

-The best way to install Mifiel is quickly and easily with [Composer](https://getcomposer.org).
+The best way to install Mifiel quickly and easily is by using [Composer](https://getcomposer.org).

 To install the most recent version, run the following command.